nlybe/Elgg-CalendarUI/README.md

 - Allow or not overlapping events

 ### Use as Calendar UI API
-Calendar UI can be used as API for visualizing on calendar any date/time related entities.
+Calendar UI can be used as API for visualizing any date/time related entities.
 The following options are available:
 - Elgg view for visualizing on calendar any date/time related entities
-- Timezone input
+- Form input for timezone
-- Locale input
+- Form input for locale

+## Acknowledgements
+The plugin was initially sponsored by [Inflexion Online](http://inflexiononline.com/)

 #### List of future improvements/issues fixes
-- [ ] add output for timezone and locate
+- [ ] Add output for timezone and locate
-- [ ] display localization language names on selection list (now localization id is displayed)
+- [ ] Display localization language names on selection list (now localization id is displayed)
-- [ ] add option for submitting repeated events
+- [ ] Add option for submitting repeated events
-- [ ] add calendar support for groups
+- [ ] Add calendar support for groups
-- [ ] option to add multi-day events from calendar
+- [ ] Option to add multi-day events from calendar
-- [ ] on event view display date according locale selected
+- [ ] On event view display date according locale selected
-- [ ] if other calendar locale selected than 'en', the submission is not working directly from calendar.
+- [ ] If other calendar locale selected than 'en', the submission is not working directly from calendar.
 Also events are not displayed in other locale
+- [ ] Add widgets
+- [ ] Add option for users to create more personal calendars (as offered this option from events_api)